Content

 COS FUV Time Dependent Sensitivity

-The Far-Ultraviolet (FUV) Time Dependent Sensitivity (TDS) monitor is designed to obtain regular observations of flux calibration standards using the shortest and longest central wavelength standard settings of each grating.
-Additionally G130M/1291, and the “blue-modes”, G130M/1055 and G130M/1096, are also tracked.
-The time dependence is modeled as a piece-wise linear function, with several breakpoints (the most recent at decimal year 2020.6) and normalized to 1.0 at first light (May 1, 2009).
-The TDS slopes have remained steady at values between 0% and -3% per year for all modes.
-The trends for all the modes are shown in the figure, along with a plot of the solar flux at 10.7 cm, which is a measure of the solar activity directed towards the earth.
+The Far-Ultraviolet (FUV) Time Dependent Sensitivity (TDS) monitor is designed to obtain regular observations of flux calibration standards using the shortest and longest standard central wavelength settings of each grating.
+Additionally, G130M/1222, the blue modes G130M/1055 and G130M/1096, and cenwaves G140L/800 and G160M/1533, introduced in Cycle 26, are tracked.
+The time dependence is modeled as a piece-wise linear function, with several breakpoints (the most recent at decimal year 2022.0) and normalized to 1.0 at first light (May 1, 2009).
+Due to a recent increase in solar activity, the current TDS slopes are between –2% and –5% per year.
+The trends for all the modes are shown in the figure, along with a plot of the solar flux at 10.7 cm, which is a measure of the solar activity directed towards the earth, and is correlated with the TDS.

 COS NUV Time Dependent Sensitivity